takeoutfm/takeout/doc/privacy.md

 media consumption information by mapping third-party identifiers to actual metadata.

-Activity APIs are still a working in progress.
+Activity APIs are still a work in progress.

 ## Information Disclosure